 - Undergraduate Grade Point Average (GPA): Successful applicants to the Graduate College must have either a cumulative undergraduate GPA of at least 3.00 (on a 4-point scale) or a GPA of at least 3.00 for the most recent 60 credits completed.

 - International students will be required to submit Official TOEFL results.
 The TOEFL is a test of English language proficiency.
 In addition, international students must also complete an International Student Graduate Application available through the International Students Office (http://admissions.boisestate.edu/international/), and provide documentation to demonstrate adequate financial resources to cover one year of living expenses, tuition, and fees.

 2. Complete application materials for admission to the Family Studies program.

 If criteria for admission to the Graduate College are met, the applicant’s file will be sent to the Family Studies program director.
-Before the Family Studies program director and other reviewers make a decision on an applicant, the following materials must be submitted directly to the Family Studies program director at the following address: Dr. Cynthia Campbell, Family Studies Program Director, Department of Psychology, Boise State University, 1910 University Dr., Boise, ID 83725-1715.
+Before the Family Studies program director and other reviewers make a decision on an applicant, the following materials must be submitted directly to the Family Studies program director at the following address: Dr. Cynthia Campbell, Family Studies Program Director, Department of Psychological Science, Boise State University, 1910 University Dr., Boise, ID 83725-1715.
 Materials can also be dropped off at the Psychology Office, Education Building, 6th Floor.